hamlim/mdxlite/packages/mdxlite/README.md

 }
 ```

+## Unsupported MDX Features:

+This package is called `mdxlite` because it doesn't support everything that `@mdx-js/mdx` does out of the box.
+Primarily because most of those features either require that you pre-build MDX -> JS, or that you have access to `eval` or `new Function()`.

+Specifically:

+- `import` and `export`
+- JS expressions, e.g. `{4+5}`

+`mdxlite` does support custom components within the markdown string, but those need to be passed into the `transformMarkdown` function as the `components` parameter.

 ## Credits:

-This package was heavily inspired by `react-markdown`, and generally wouldn't be possible without many packages in the [unifiedjs](https://unifiedjs.com/) ecosystem.
+This package was heavily inspired by, and uses most of the same code as the [`react-markdown`](https://www.npmjs.com/package/react-markdown) package, and generally wouldn't be possible without many packages in the [unifiedjs](https://unifiedjs.com/) ecosystem.

 ## Contributing: